Isabella Rossellini: Personal life

 Rossellini holds dual Italian and United States citizenship.
 She speaks Italian, French and English fluently.
 She is a naturalized American citizen.

+From 1973 to 1978, she was in a relationship with Italian writer and director Luciano De Crescenzo.

 Rossellini married filmmaker Martin Scorsese in 1979.
 After she and Scorsese divorced in 1982, Rossellini was married to Jon Wiedemann from 1983 to 1986.
-Rossellini has a daughter, Elettra Rossellini Wiedemann (born 1983), and an adopted son, Roberto (born 1993).
+Rossellini has a daughter, Elettra Rossellini Wiedemann and an adopted son, Roberto.

 Filmmaker David Lynch and Rossellini were a couple from 1986 to 1991.
 She was also engaged to actor Gary Oldman from 1994 to 1996.

 She has always lived near her twin sister Isotta Ingrid, while growing up in Rome or residing in New York City.

 Rossellini raises and trains future guide dogs for the Guide Dog Foundation.